10 Travel Tips For Couples

 Don’t Be THAT Couple

-What I mean by ‘THAT couple’, is the couple that show way too much PDA (public displays of affection) and make everyone else around them feel uncomfortable.
+What I mean by ‘THAT couple’, is the couple that shows way too much PDA (public displays of affection) and makes everyone else around them feel uncomfortable.
 Nobody wants to spend time with that kind of couple who pay for 2 beds in a dorm and then spend the whole night cuddling in one bed.
 Of course, you will want to experience travelling together as a couple.
 I’m certainly not saying people who hug and kiss in public will not have an amazing time on their adventure.
 However, what I am saying, is that there should be a balance.
 No one wants to hang around with ‘THAT couple’.

-One of the main draws of travelling in a new environment, is meeting new people from all corners of the globe.
+One of the main draws of travelling in a new environment is meeting new people from all corners of the globe.
 Trust me though, it will not be easy to make friends along the way if you are overly affectionate towards each other.

 You’ll have incredible experiences.
 You’ll go through tough times.
 No couple is perfect, remember that.
 Above all, you are experiencing new and exciting time together.